BadrChoujai/Laravel-Vuejs-Challange/README.md

 	4. php artisan serve

-## To migrate Tables into database
+# To migrate Tables into database
-	modify your .env credencials
+## Modify your .env file credencials and enter the command below:
 	php artisan migrate

 ## Update